ironmonk88/monks-combat-details/README.md

 # Monk's Combat Details
 A bunch of quality of life things to make running combat a little easier.
-Indluding turn notification, combat automations,
+Including turn notification, combat automations, combat tracker upgrades, and token status bars specifically for combat.

 ## Installation
 Simply use the install module screen within the FoundryVTT setup